brianhouse/ART212/README.md

 Each student will give a 10-minute presentation on an artist working in digital media.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
 Students will [sign up to present](https://docs.google.com/spreadsheets/d/1HHoVP1O-VfYFJsBo8tri8cBQmJLKuMkgraGmMaQAIxU/edit?usp=sharing) on an artist chosen from [a list](resources/artists.md) on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

 ### Reading
 Each week we will read critical texts that situate digital media in society and its impact on the material world.
 These will are provided through the links on this syllabus.
-Reading is due on the day where the text is listed; a reading response must be submitted before class on the provided Google Doc.
+Reading is due on the day where the text is listed; a reading response must be submitted before class via Classroom.
 This can be a question raised by the text, a critique of it, a link to related artistic work, or some other brief comment which can stimulate our discussion.
 Responses make up 5% of your final grade.

 ## Policies